Church Heathen: Track listing

-Chart performance

-The song was not released in the U.S, but it was a big hit in the Caribbean.

 Music video

 There are two videos for the song.
 One, which was shot in Jamaica and was released to Tempo Television, and the other, released to other stationing during the summer of 2007.
 The second video can be considered as an upgrade from the first in that the quality and vibe is more sophisticated than the first.
 The first video was shot entirely around and in a church and has much more relation to the powerful message found in the lyrics of the song, while the second video was shot at The Quad Night Club in Kingston, Jamaica.
 Many people from the first video return to the second video.
 In addition to the second video, it features a verse by Ninja Man.
 The song is also featured in the soundtrack of the 2008 video game Grand Theft Auto IV.